Code Mycelial Network

 Code lives on your domain.
 Ownership and responsibility belong to the publisher — not a central website.
 Your key signs it.
 Your infrastructure serves it.
 No platform can delist, modify, or hold your code hostage.

 Spawn a spore from any domain.
 Absorb improvements from other myceliums.
 Modify it directly, use it immediately — no pull requests, no approvals, no notifications required.
-Your fork isn’t a second-class copy — it’s a sovereign release under your own domain.
+A spawned spore isn’t a second-class copy — it’s a sovereign release under your own domain.

 Traceable Origins